2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region

 Out-of-state tuition fees for undergraduate students at UVU are $17,092 per year.

-UVU also made our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list, coming in at #3.
+UVU did well in our overall quality rankings, too.
+It placed #3 on our Best Liberal Arts & Humanities Undergraduate Certificate Schools in the Rocky Mountains Region list.

 The average tuition and fees for an out-of-state undergraduate student at Snow College are $13,476 a year.